 GOV 7: Conflict of Interest

-The organization prevents the enrichment of insiders and other abuses through the adoption and enforcement of a conflict of interest policy.
+The organization prevents the enrichment of insiders and other abuses by identifying potential conflicts of interest within the organization and properly managing these risks.

 Note: Please see the Conflict of Interest Policy and Procedures Template for additional guidance on this standard.